 Being in a relationship of confusion can sometimes make you lose yourself and truncate your future and happiness.

-Taking a break in a relationship the break would be a game-changer that will take away the clutterers and make everything clear for you to make the right decisions without sentiments.
+Taking a break from a relationship the break would be a game-changer that will take away the clutterers and make everything clear for you to make the right decisions without sentiments.

 Taking a break can make you step out of yourself and look at the relationship with the eyes of a stranger.